hmahal/learn-haskell/notes/more_functions.md

 # Function Syntax in Haskell

-This part introduces some syntactic features of haskell that are really useful for writing simpler and readable code.
-At the end of this chapter, I should have enough knowledge of haskell syntax and conventions so that I can write basic functions.
+This part introduces some syntactic features of Haskell that are really useful for writing simpler and readable code.
+At the end of this chapter, I should have enough knowledge of Haskell syntax and conventions so that I can write basic functions.

 ## Pattern Matching